wch/r-source-git-svn/README.md

 ### Mirroring manually

-The same process can be done manually
+The same process can be done manually, with the commands below.

 ```bash
 git clone https://github.com/wch/r-source-git-svn.git